mu-majid/react-bootcamp/2-clothing-website/Notes.md

   * `redux-persist` is a library that uses local storage to store the current state of an app.

   * Session storage stores data during a session (an opened tab), and local storage stores data until we clear it.

+### Data Normalization:

+  * Whenever the data is in an array data structure, and there will be a search query (find, filter, ...) on it, and this array tends to get big.
+Data normalization is used which basically means we convert the array into object for shorter search time.

+  * The idea is well explained [here](https://www.kirupa.com/html5/hashtables_vs_arrays.htm)